fraserclaire/deep-learning-challenge/README.md

 - Considerations:
     - Identification columns (EIN, NAME) are likely unique and therefore should be removed from input data.
 The NAME information are considered in models 4 and 5 below, as particular groups may be associated with successful outcomes (or not) and is worth assessing its potential contribution to predictive power.

-### Compiling, Training, and Evaluating the Model
+### Compiling, Training, and Evaluating the Model:

 **See "Model Performance" for model summaries**
-- I used RELU activation functions for the hidden layers and SIGMOID for the output layer.
+- RELU activation functions used for the hidden layers and SIGMOID for the output layer.
 - The initial goal was to use 2-3x the number of input nodes for the first layer, then reduce the number of nodes for subsequent layers.
     - Minor improvement in model performance after reducing the number of nodes in hidden layers, and after adding a third hidden layer.
 - Consideration of the NAME column improves model performance to ~79% accuracy with ~46% loss.